 For various technical reasons, the eBook version is a PDF: epub and mobi versions of this title will NOT be available.

-About this Book
+About This Book

 Without good tests in place, coding can become a frustrating game of “whack-a-mole.”
 That’s the carnival game where the player strikes at a mechanical mole; it retreats and another mole pops up on the opposite side of the field.
 The moles pop up and down so fast that you end up flailing your mallet helplessly as the moles continue to pop up where you least expect them.

 You don’t test a bridge by driving a single car over it right down the middle lane on a clear, calm day.
 Yet many programmers approach testing that same way - one pass right down the middle and they call it “tested.”
 Pragmatic programmers can do better than that!

 Real unit testing will make your life easier.
 It will make your designs better and drastically reduce the amount of time you spend debugging.

 Discover the best hiding places where bugs breed

 Learn how to think of all the things that could go wrong